Copy protection: 1980s

 Pournelle disliked copy protection and, except for games, refused to review software that used it.
 He did not believe that it was useful, writing in 1983 that "For every copy protection scheme there's a hacker ready to defeat it.
 Most involve so-called nibble/nybble copiers, which try to analyze the original disk and then make a copy".
 In 1985, he wrote that "dBASE III is copy-protected with one of those 'unbreakable' systems, meaning that it took the crackers almost three weeks to break it".
+"The only real effect of copy-protection is to inconvenience honest users", Edward Mendelson wrote in The Yale Review: "Publishers like Microsoft assume you are (1) a crook who will pirate their program, and (2) an idiot who won't know how".
 IBM's Don Estridge agreed: "I guarantee that whatever scheme you come up with will take less time to break than to think of it."
 While calling piracy "a threat to software development.
 It's going to dry up the software", he said "It's wrong to copy-protect programs ...
 There ought to be some way to stop [piracy] without creating products that are unusable".

 Software vendors disliked piracy, but did not attempt to sue the vendors of nibble copiers because copyright law allows users to produce backup copies of software.
 Unlike music piracy, no significant software piracy market existed.
 A more serious problem was a company or other large organization purchasing a single copy of an application and producing many copies for itself.
 Philippe Kahn of Borland justified copy-protecting Sidekick because, unlike his company's unprotected Turbo Pascal, Sidekick can be used without accompanying documentation and is for a general audience.
 Kahn said, according to Pournelle, that "any good hacker can defeat the copy protection in about an hour"; its purpose was to prevent large companies from purchasing one copy and easily distributing it internally.
 While reiterating his dislike of copy protection, Pournelle wrote "I can see Kahn's point".